 A proposed Florida bill will make the selling of E-Cigarettes to minors a crime.

 The Florida Senate Regulated Industries Committee unanimously approved Bill 224 Thursday.
 The bill adds nicotine dispensing devices, such as e-cigarettes, to the state’s prohibition of the sale of tobacco products to minors.
+If you are looking for a good E-Cigarette check out these reviews.

 The bill would also make it illegal for minors to possess e-cigarettes and products.